Blandford, New South Wales

-Blandford is a village in the upper Hunter Region of New South Wales, Australia, located on the New England Highway and Main North railway line.
-A now closed railway station which opened in 1872 was located there, no trace now remains.
-However the old station master's house is still occupied and is adjacent to the line.
+Blandford is a village in the upper Hunter Region of New South Wales, Australia, located on the New England Highway.

 Population

 In the 2016 Census, there were 183 people in Blandford.
 92.2% of people were born in Australia and 97.2% of people spoke only English at home.

+Transport

+Blandford railway station opened in 1872 and was located there, but closed in the 1970s with no trace now remaining.
+However the old station master's house is still occupied and is adjacent to the line.